trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

 UNITTEST_FINAL_RESULT()
 +++++++++++++++++++++++

-Print final statstics from all tests and assert final pass/fail
+Print final statistics from all tests and assert final pass/fail

 Usage::